 Essentially, the AAP recommends that you have a completely bare crib whenever you let your infant sleep in it.
 With around 3,500 sleep-related infant deaths happening each year in the US, I’m going to take their advice and so should you!

-Mesh tent-style canopy and crib covers have caused problems too
+Mesh tent-style canopies and crib covers have caused problems too

 It sounds like the perfect solution, right?